Sandeep0076/Image_classification-FastAI/README.md

 To build and deploy a web application where an image of anime character is entered into a web-based form which then identifies the name.

-For this, I created a image classification model from scratch and used Kubernetes for automating computer application deployment, scaling, and management.
+For this, I created a image classification model from scratch

 Steps performed: